Ronmi/mailserver-in-container/README.md

 ### Cons

 - Still needs lots learning to keep things running well (tuning configurations in particular)
-- You'll need to execute few tasks manually, obtain your SSL certifiacte for example.
+- You'll need to execute few tasks manually, obtain your SSL certification for example.
 - Fat and furious; Higher risk about 0-day attack (Debian is not that fast in this domain).

 # Howto